expo-dev/expositor/readme.md

 UCI options:
 ```
 setoption name Hash value <num>
-  Set the size of the transposition (in MiB) to the largest power of two
+  Set the size of the transposition (in MiB) to <num>.
-  less than or equal to <num>.

 setoption name Threads value <num>
   Use <num> search threads.
 Performance will suffer if this is set larger
-  than the number of logical cores on your machine, and depending on your
+  than the number of logical processors on your machine, and depending on
-  processor, may suffer if this is set larger than the number of physical
+  your processor, may suffer if this is set larger than the number of
-  cores.
+  physical cores.

 setoption name Overhead value <num>
   Set the move overhead (used in time control calculations) to <num>